ahmedhsin/FCIS-ASU-GPA/README.md

 5. For each semester, click on "Add Courses" to add courses information.

-6. After reaching the final semester, click on "Get Info" to compile the information.
+6. After reaching the final semester, click on "Generate Report" to compile the information.

 7. View the generated report and save it as needed.